Park: Military parks

 Baku Military Trophy Park in Azerbaijan, which sparked uproar due to display of helmets of Armenian troops and wax mannequins of Armenian soldiers of 2020 Nagorno-Karabakh war.

 In 2021, following the 2020 Nagorno-Karabakh war, a Military Trophy Park was opened in Azerbaijan's capital Baku, showcasing seized military equipment, as well as the helmets and wax mannequins of Armenian troops.
 The helmets were reported by international media to belong to dead Armenian soldiers.
 Several international journalists have called the park "barbaric".
 Armenia strongly condemned it, accusing Baku of "dishonoring the memory of victims of the war, missing persons and prisoners of war and violating the rights and dignity of their families".
 Armenia's ombudsman called it a "clear manifestation of fascism", saying that it is a "proof of Azerbaijani genocidal policy and state supported Armenophobia".
 Ministry of Foreign Affairs of Azerbaijan stated that such museums are a widely accepted international practice, and the country has a right to commemorate its victory through parades, parks, museums and other means.
-Azerbaijani authorities claimed that the helmets were left behind by retreating Armenian soldiers.
 When Azerbaijani historian Altay Goyushov, one of the leaders of liberal democratic opposition, criticized the helmets corridor, he was rebuffed by local journalists and bloggers who justified demonstrating the helmets, one of them going as far as inviting "all who does not feel well looking at them to go and drown in Caspian sea".